 I issued my provisional decision on this complaint on 21 July 2023.
 The background and circumstances to the complaint and the reasons why I was provisionally minded to uphold it were set out in that decision.
-But to recap, Mrs W intended to transfer, along with some other members of a Group Personal Pension (GPP), the benefits she had built up in her GPP to another pension provider.
+But to recap, Mrs C intended to transfer, along with some other members of a Group Personal Pension (GPP), the benefits she had built up in her GPP to another pension provider.
 The transfer was intended to be arranged as part of a 'buddy' or 'block' transfer.
 By transferring as part of a block transfer, the members wouldn't lose their entitlement to a protected tax-free cash benefit.

-Mrs W said that all of the members' transfer instructions were sent at the beginning of February 2021.
-My understanding was that this was to the receiving scheme provider.
+My understanding was that all of the members' transfer instructions were sent to the receiving scheme provider at the beginning of February 2021.
 Aviva received an instruction to transfer from the receiving scheme by letter dated 24 March 2021.
 This 24 March 2021 letter referred to other members, including a member whose transfer instruction Aviva had received in February 2021.
 It had already processed that transfer as an individual transfer (i.e. not on a 'block transfer' basis) using an effective date of 17 February 2021.